benswift/benswift.github.io/_talks/classics-to-colonialism.md

 ---

-> ...such rhythmic structures can be fruitfully regarded not only as retentions
+> ...such rhythmic structures [Euclidean rhythms] can be fruitfully regarded not
-> of African musical and cultural heritage, but also as a way of theorizing the
+> only as retentions of African musical and cultural heritage, but also as a way
-> threads of continuity that exist between many of the disparate musics and
+> of theorizing the threads of continuity that exist between many of the
-> cultures that have shared African roots, but have been radically altered by
+> disparate musics and cultures that have shared African roots, but have been
-> the passage of time and cross-cultural contact and musical hybridity.
+> radically altered by the passage of time and cross-cultural contact and
+> musical hybridity.
 >
 > _Stewart, J (2010)_.
 [Articulating the African Diaspora through Rhythm:
 > Diatonic Rhythms, Nested Looping Structures, and the music of Steve